HuangQiang/QALSH_Mem/README.md

-# QALSH_Mem: Internal Memory Implementation of QALSH
+# QALSH_Mem: Memory Version of QALSH

 Welcome to the **QALSH_Mem** GitHub!